 After all, websites have come a long way since the 1990s, and modern web design involves somewhat more than throwing together a nice layout.

-In this article created by our team at Amelia, you will learn about ten of the most important elements you should keep in mind when putting together a modern website.
+In this article created by our team at Amelia (our WordPress booking plugin), you will learn about ten of the most important elements you should keep in mind when putting together a modern website.
 Here’s what you need to know:

 Design – Importance and Level of Impact